telefonicaid/fiware-monitoring/ngsi_event_broker/README.rst

 -  Broker splitted into \_snmp and \_host
 -  IP address as unique identifier (within region) for hosts and vms
--  Added region as argument
+-  Add region as argument
--  Added NRPE support
+-  Add NRPE support

 Version 1.0.1

--  Added regions support (value retrieved from a metadata key named "region")
+-  Add regions support (value retrieved from a metadata key named "region")

 Version 1.0.0